 I find that often times, parents can see that their child enjoys music, but they’re not sure how to help them.
 Scaffolding is a perfect technique for parents to use on a daily basis, and it’s one that we use a lot in my Preschool Music Class.

 And, speaking of my Preschool Music Class, I’m thrilled to tell you about a new program, especially for people who love working with small children, or who want to work more with small children!

 Teach Preschool Music Course

-I can’t wait to share about it with you!
-If you’d like to be the first to know about Teach Preschool Music, leave your email address below and all of the details will go straight to your inbox!
+To get updates about sales and other preschool music news, leave your email address below and all of the details will go straight to your inbox!

 Teach Preschool Music Course Info